joseph-flinn/site/frontend/posts/e2m-st-suboptimization.md

 coherently organized and interconnected in a pattern or structure that produces a characteristic set of behaviors, often classified as its _function_ or _purpose_".
 The elements of most real-world systems are other subsystems.
-The human body is made up of organs which are made up of cells which is made up of DNA.
+The human body is made up of organs which are made up of cells which are made up of DNA.
 An organization is made up of teams which are made up of individuals.

 Another idea is Systems Theory to be aware of in a conversation about Systems Theory is a specific type of system called a hierarchy.
 A _hierarchy_ is created when a system _self-organizes_ (another